Electric Toothbrush Guide

 Whether electric toothbrushes are better than manual toothbrushes is subjective, however, oral care experts and leading dentists recommend using an electric toothbrush.

 Electric toothbrushes can remove up to 100% more plaque than a manual one, as well as reducing the risk of tooth decay and improving the health of your gums.
-They're also much easier to use when utilised correctly: most electric toothbrushes have a two-minute setting for a thorough and clean practice, and offer a variety of speeds and rotations.
+They're also much easier to use when utilised correctly: most electric toothbrushes have a two-minute setting for a thorough and clean practise, and offer a variety of speeds and rotations.

 To put it simply, electric toothbrushes get into the crevices of your teeth where the manual toothbrush may miss.
 If you want to learn more and pick the right toothbrush for you, check out our list of the best electric toothbrushes.

 Can you take an electric toothbrush on a plane?

 Yes, you can take an electric toothbrush on a plane in both your suitcase and your hand luggage.
 The sleek and compact nature of an electric toothbrush makes them the perfect addition to your travel bag or hand luggage, seamlessly slipping into small pockets.

 In very rare cases, airport security staff have been known to ask you to switch on your electric toothbrush to check it's in good condition.
 If it's in poor condition, there's an extremely small chance that it could overheat and cause damage on the flight, therefore it may get confiscated.
 We highly recommend making sure your toothbrush is fully charged before a flight.